Once you have your website up and you’re ready to start posting, take a moment to consider your uniqueness or your brand.

 Usage Rights for Online Images

-While an account with shutterstock or istockphoto is an ideal but expensive way of procuring images to use on your site, many people still just go to Google and search for images, then right click and download them without thinking about their usage rights.
+An account with shutterstock or istockphoto is an ideal but expensive way of procuring images to use on your site.
+But many people still just go to Google and search for images, then right click and download them without thinking about their usage rights.
 This isn’t recommended as there may be copyright issues which you may be contravening by doing so.

 To be on the safe side when sourcing images via Google, in your Google image search, go to Search tools > Usage rights and you can filter the image results by license.

 Alternatively, a great source of free images which you can freely use is Pixabay.com.

 Use Gimp or Pixlr with free to use images available online.
 And perhaps some infographic apps.
 Then you can put your creative talents to use and learn how to make great images for your website.